-There are specific signs that may occur during the active stages of dying that indicate that the end of life is near.
-While not everyone experiences all of these symptoms, many are common.
+There are specific signs your body is shutting down that may occur during the active stages of dying that indicate that the end of life is near.
+While not everyone experiences all of these steps of dying, many are common.
 It's also important to note that these physical symptoms do not happen in a specific order.

 Body System Shutdown